xabierblanch/DSLR-System/README.md

 5. Upload the files to Dropbox using the provided token.
 6. Move the uploaded files to the backup folder.
 7. Delete files older than 2 days from the backup folder.

+Logs.sh will perform the following action:
+---
+1. The script will copy the WittyPi log file to the specified folder (`/home/pi/logs` by default) and upload it to the "/log" folder in your Dropbox account.

 Contribute
 -----